walle/ramblings/ramblings/_posts/2013-02-13-thoughts-about-licensing-and-app-prices.md

 But when releasing I had an idea:

-I have been sitting here for a couple of hours and building the app (it's made in JavaScript and I used a desktop browser to build it).
-Why shouldn't I take a little bit of money for that work.
+I have been sitting here for a couple of hours and building the app (it's made in JavaScript and I used a desktop browser to develop it).
+Why shouldn't I take a little bit of money for that work (packaging the app for easy download and usage).
 And then I could release the source code if someone wants to play the, game but is able to build it themselves.
 The pricing would also work as a "pay if you think it's worth it" thing.
+I also made it available to test out online on the project page.

 In my mind this has some benefits: